- Home

 What You Need to Know Before Your Cat's Upcoming Surgery

-Is the anesthetic safe?
 Today's modern anesthetic monitors have made surgery much safer than in the past.
 Here at Exclusively Cats, we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won't be a problem.
 We also adjust the amount and type of anesthetic used depending on the health of your pet.

 Preanesthetic blood testing is important in reducing the risk of anesthesia.
 Every pet needs blood testing before surgery to ensure that the liver and kidneys can handle the anesthetic.
 Even apparently healthy animals can have serious organ system problems that cannot be detected without blood testing.
 If there is a problem, it is much better to find it before it causes anesthetic or surgical complications.
 Cats that have minor dysfunction will handle the anesthetic better if they receive IV fluids during surgery.
 If serious problems are detected, surgery can be postponed until the problem is corrected.

-For geriatric or ill pets, additional blood tests, electrocardiograms, or x-rays may be required before surgery as well.
 It is important that surgery be done on an empty stomach to reduce the risk of vomiting during and after anesthesia.
 You will need to withhold food.
 We recommend no food after midnight before the surgery.
 Water can be left down for your cat.

-Will my pet have stitches?
 For many surgeries, we use absorbable sutures underneath the skin.
 These will dissolve on their own, and do not need to be removed later.
 Some surgeries, especially tumor removals, do require skin stitches.
 With either type of suture, you will need to keep an eye on the incision for swelling or discharge.
 Most cats do not lick excessively or chew at the incision, but this is an occasional problem you will also need to watch for.
 If there are skin sutures, these will usually be removed 10 to 14 days after surgery.
 You will also need to limit your pet's activity level for a time.

-Will my pet be in pain?
 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but you can be sure they feel it.
 Pain medications needed will depend on the surgery performed.
 Major procedures require more pain relief than things like minor lacerations.

 For some, we may recommend an oral anti-inflammatory the day after surgery and several days after to lessen the risk of discomfort and swelling.
 We use newer medications, which are less likely to cause stomach upset and can be given even the morning of surgery.
 Recent advances in pain medications have allowed for better pain control in cats than ever before.
 Pain medication is incorporated into our pre-anesthetic medication protocol.
 After surgery, pain medication is given on a case by case basis.
 Any animal that appears painful will receive additional pain medication.